algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 ### 2.4.
 Files Organization

-At first, we need to organize our files in github:
+At first, we need to organize our files in github in a tree-like structure:

 ```
 origin